 Old and young are coming together for a special exercise class taking place in Sherburn.

-Inspiring healthy lifestyles Wellbeing Manager Dani Penney, organises the sessions and explained, “This is a chair based exercise class which has been created as an exit route from our successful Strong and Steady falls prevention programme.
+Inspiring healthy lifestyles Wellbeing Manager Dani Penney, organises the activity sessions and explained, “This is a chair based exercise class which has been created as an exit route from our successful Strong and Steady falls prevention programme.

 “Children from the nursery next to the Old Girls School come along to the exercise session, which everyone really enjoys.
 We also play music from the 1940s so a lot of the participants reminisce and share their memories and stories.